 If you’ll be spending the night in Canada, you’ll also need to find a great pet friendly hotel!
 Canada has many hotels that welcome pets, and it’s easy to find the perfect accommodations by searching online.

-Documents Needed For Traveling With Pets to Canada
+Documents Needed When Traveling With Pets To Canada

 - it is undeclared, including family pets